joelbarmettlerUZH/Spring_Boot_Demo/README.md

 }
 ```

-There is a few things going on here that need explenation.
+There is a few things going on here that need explanation.
 We created a new UserController at the context "/api/v1/User" as we did before.
 But now we want to use a REST-Service, so we have to create an instance of our UserService class.
 But we actually have not created such an instance, instead we told Spring to create one for us using the **@Autowired** annotation.
 Why haven't we just created an instance like *private userService = new UserService*?
 Well, because that would create a new instance of UserController every single time we needed that controller in one of our classes - which is definitely NOT what we want.
-We want to have one single instance of our userService, and we want this instance to be shared among all Controllers in our API.
+We want to have one single instance of our UserService, and we want this instance to be shared among all Controllers in our API.
 Why is that so important?
 Well, our Service is quiet simple.
 We have three users as instance variables.
 Let's imagine we create a Controller which let's the user add new users.
 Simple, right?
-If now every Controller had its own copy of the Service Instance, only the one controller modifying the Users-List would have new, updated user list.
+If now every Controller had its own copy of the Service Instance, only the one controller modifying the Users-List would have the new, updated user list.
 All the other services would still have their own User-List containing three users.
 But how would we make a shared instance between multiple classes?
-We don't - spring does.
-By annotating our Service as a *Service*, and calling spring to *Autowire* the userService, spring first checks whether there already IS an instance somewhere and injects this one, otherwises creates a new instance for us.
+We don't - Spring does.
+By annotating our Service as a *Service*, and calling Spring to *Autowire* the userService, Spring first checks whether there already IS an instance somewhere and injects this one, otherwise creates a new instance for us.

 Now in our GetMapping controller, we can simply call the userService.getUsers() to receive the list of users from the UserService.

-When you now visit **http://localhost:8080/api/v1/User**, you get a nicely formated JSON as a response containing all attributes of our User instances.
+When you now visit **http://localhost:8080/api/v1/User**, you get a nicely formatted JSON as a response containing all attributes of our User instances.

 > [{"name":"Joel","id":1},{"name":"Marius","id":2},{"name":"Daniela","id":3}]

-The last thing we want to have a look at is how to use the other Request-Types like POST/PUT/DELETE.
+Next up we want to have a look at is how to use the other Request-Types like POST/PUT/DELETE.
 As already mentioned, the type itself does not really matter since it is just a way of expressing the callers intention.
 But when we use POST or PUT, the caller wants to create or modify an object.
 Therefore, he needs a way of telling us how this object should look like.
 Of course, he could in theory pass all these arguments as @RequestParameters, but this would be highly unpractical with larger objects.
 Instead, he shall be able to provide a JSON-Representation of an actual object that he wants to create.
 Our Controller shall then parse this JSON into a real object and then call a Service with this object.

 First, let's add a new Method called *addUser* to our UserService, which receives a User as an argument and adds it to the List of users.